Wondering how to wear chinos? This in-depth guide contains everything you need to know about these insanely versatile pants.

 It’s not like trying to cuff your wool dress pants.
 It’s more like cuffing jeans (even easier in many cases).

-But just because you can cuff doesn't mean you should cuff.
+But just because you can roll up your chinos doesn’t mean you should roll up your chinos.

 Cuffing your chinos tends to make your outfit more casual, so it may not be appropriate for some workplaces.

 This is because it shortens your pants and exposes your socks or ankles.
 It’s a slightly more bold and fashion forward look than non-cuffed chinos.

 Also, many guys say that cuffing your pants makes you look shorter and that short men should avoid this at all costs.

 There may be some truth to this, but done correctly, I don’t think cuffed chinos make you look shorter.
 I actually really love cuffing my pants, and chinos are no exception.

 The key is to keep the cuffs short (1-2 inches) and make sure your pants are tapered down to a more narrow leg opening (I like 6.5 inches, but it depends on your build).

 If you want to cuff, go for it.
 Just avoid cuffing in formal settings.

 Chinos look great with almost any type of shirt, including t-shirts, polos, henley shirts and button downs.